RU-ECE/DovKrugerCourses/rupreparation.md

 WSL2 can be used to develop in a linux environment on a windows machine, including graphics.
 This is quite useful, as all other attempts to port linux tools to windows involve weird little issues.

 [WSL INSTALL](https://learn.microsoft.com/en-us/windows/wsl/install)

+Since WSL is Ubuntu Linux under windows, anything you install can follow instructions for Ubuntu.
+There may be some weird problems with graphics since WSL is operating in some kind of virtual machine under windows, but it should mostly work.

 ## Windows: MSYS2